companieshouse/go-session-handler/README.md

 ## Environment Variables

 The following environment variables are required when integrating the session handler into any Go service.
+Note: this library uses `gofigure` to manage environment variables.
+These variables must not be overridden by applications using the library.

 Key | Description | Scope | Mandatory
 ----|-------------|-------|-----------